tdwg/bdq/tg2/_review/docs/guide/users/index.md

 * `Response.status`=RUN_HAS_RESULT
 * `Response.result`="17"
-* `Response.comment`="17 Tests of TYPE AMENDMENT proposed changes to the record"
+* `Response.comment`="17 Tests of Type Amendment proposed changes to the record"

 Most `Measure` Tests defined in BDQ are `Multi Record` Tests that take as input the results of `Single Record` Test on some data set and provide metrics or filters on those data.
 These Tests are central to formal application of `Quality Control` and `Quality Assurance` in the Fitness For Use Framework.
 See the discussion in [Quality Control and Quality Assurance](#21-quality-control-and-quality-assurance-non-normative) above.